Portugal Company Registration: Complete Guide

 • The Startup Portugal initiative allowed for a huge rise in the volume of investment made into the various enterprises that incorporate Portuguese.

-In order to establish a Sociedade por Quotas (LDA) in Portugal, the following requirements must be met:
+In order to form a Sociedade por Quotas (LDA) in Portugal, the following requirements must be met:

-• At least a single director and one stockholder is required to establish an LDA.
+• A minimum of one director and one stockholder is required to establish an LDA.

 • A minimum of EUR 5,000 is required to establish an LDA.
 A minimum of one euro should be allocated toward every “quota” in the share capital.